DM-GY-6063-2023F-D/FinalProject-WiFi/README.md

 # Final Project Template using WiFi

-Arduino reads a button on pin 2 and a potentiometer on pin A0 and passes those values on to the p5js sketch via a BLE connection.
+Arduino reads a button on pin 2 and a potentiometer on pin A0 and passes those values on to the p5js sketch using a WiFi connection.

 The object that is created and sent to p5js looks like this: